fbpx

 5. How do you save for your holidays?

-My husband and I have a separate savings account for holidays but we always book holidays early so that we get good rates.
+My husband and I have separate savings account for holidays but we always book holidays early so that we get good rates.
 But also some of our friends own holiday homes and they are always kind enough to let us spend our holidays there.

 6. Horror story from your travels.
 What went wrong?